mozilla-l10n/documentation/src/products/firefox_desktop/adding_nightly.md

 Always double check the content of the bugs for errors or outdated content.
 If the information is obsolete, you can update the templates in this [Wiki page](https://wiki.mozilla.org/L10n:Bugogram) (it will require a new deployment of Elmo to production to update the code generating the links).

-## Land initial content in l10n repository
+## Verify content in l10n repository

-With cross-channel, all builds of Firefox are generated using strings from the l10n-central repository.
-If a project started localizing using a BitBucket repository, it’s **fundamental** to populate l10n-central with that content when requesting the official repository creation on `https://hg.mozilla.org/l10n-central/LOCALE_CODE`.

-After the first content lands in l10n-central, it’s a good idea to perform some basic checks before enabling the build:
+Before enabling the build, it’s a good idea to perform some basic checks:
 * Check `toolkit/global/intl.properties` ([en-US version](https://hg.mozilla.org/mozilla-central/file/default/toolkit/locales/en-US/chrome/global/intl.properties)) for evident mistakes.
 * Check if there’s a `region.properties` file in `browser/chrome/browser-region/region.properties`, if needed replace it with the [stock version](../searchplugins/files/desktop_region.properties).